odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 Who will like this?
 ===================

-Communities where data have close semantic relationships, e. g. giant organizations who build and extend their service upon each other, sharing common business achievements, but it is difficult to plan an enterprise-wide data bus service.
+Communities where data have close semantic relationships, e. g. a giant organization's departments who build and extend their service upon each other, sharing common business achievements, but it is difficult to plan an enterprise- wide data service bus.

-A typical gas and oil company can be such a good example, of which their departments, engineering, analysing, etc., are depending on each other's data services, while everyone needs their special knowledge for optimization locally.
+A typical gas and oil company can be such a good example, of which their departments, engineering, analysing, etc., are depending on each other's data services, while everyone needs their special knowledge for optimization their own business locally.